Public engagement

 Some current and recent projects:

 Dr Pete Watt is a leading authority on the history of narcotrafficking in Mexico.
-If you’ve watched Narcos, this is Pete’s terrain!
 He writes on related cultural problems for Mexico that are of relevance to today's fragile world: human rights abuses, corruption, and the security crisis.
 He regularly speaks on Sky News and has appeared on the pan-Latin American station Telesur.
 He helps charities in the region.
-And together with his doctoral student, Watt observed Mexico’s most recent presidential election - leading an international delegation.
+And together with his doctoral student, Watt observed Mexico’s 2018 presidential election, leading an international delegation.

 Dr Seán Williams works on cultural history, especially of Germany, and compares this to the British context in regular radio work.
 He can often be heard talking and even presenting on BBC Radio 3.
 He has spoken on Swiss national radio, and on the World Service.
 He's appeared on BBC TV.
 Seán also writes for trade magazines such as History Today and BBC History, as well as newspapers from The Guardian and to Neue Zürcher Zeitung.
 He has spoken at events across Sheffield, at national festivals (such as Hay), and at the Proms.